MarlonMueller/stable-baselines3-contrib/README.md

 ## Auxiliary

-The following code utilizes SB3-Contrib (including the wrappers etc.) to generate and evaluate benchmarks.
+The following code utilizes SB3-Contrib (including the wrappers etc.) to generate and evaluate benchmarks.<br>
 Note that this part should only be used to reproduce results.
 Otherwise modify/generalize it accordingly.

 ```